amitofsk/dandy/docs/Dandy.md

 ```
 This example rotates the motor.
 Each of the five times through the for loop, the motor spins at a different speed.
 In each of theses times through the loop, the motor spins to a fixed location forward then back.

-As explained in section 10.2.0, the rotation speed is actually controlled by the number of steps in the motor rotation because there is a 10ms delay between each steps.
+As explained in section 10.2, the rotation speed is actually controlled by the number of steps in the motor rotation because there is a 10ms delay between each steps.
 While the command `pwm.freq()` sets the pwm frequency, this command was not used for controlling the speed because it was just too fast to be observable.
 The number of steps was used instead because it allowed for slower speeds which are observable.

-Initially, I had tried connecting the yellow wire of the motor to pin 6.0 instead.
-For some reason, that didn't work.
-I'm not sure why, but I was able to get this example to work using pin 6.1 instead.
-Except for the syntax of the PWM constructor, this example is the same asin 10.2.1 option A. When using the PSoC, use the four input constructor as shown.
+During testing, I tried using pin 6.0 instead of pin 6.1 for the motor control wire.
+However, that did not work, and I'm not sure why.

+Except for the syntax of the PWM constructor, this example is the same asin 10.2.1 Option A. When using the PSoC, use the four input constructor as shown here.

 #### 10.2.1 Option D: Spin the motor at different frequencies